 Big Willie himself unfortunately doesn’t quite bring the magic we’ve come to hope for.
 Smith’s a born lead and there’s plenty of charm left in his tank, but something is definitely waning in his performances of late.
 His heart just doesn’t seem in it, especially when dishing out comedy.
 That said, even a slightly wooden Will Smith can outshine most, and he certainly delivers during Focus’ more intense moments and whenever the film leans on its strong romantic bent (though I can’t imagine what additional motivation he might have had in those scenes).

 Robbie definitely turns in a more consistent performance and is deserving of a bit more of the spotlight than she received in this film.
-There are very obvious flaws to Jess as a character, a blonde bombshell whose clear talent and intelligence are explored only so as to be in service to Nicky’s story.
+There are very obvious flaws to Jess as a character; a blonde bombshell whose clear talent and intelligence are explored only so as to be in service to Nicky’s story.
 While the lazy design of her character will no doubt annoy some viewers, Robbie doesn’t allow herself to be used just as a prop.
-She has all the charisma of Smith at his best and nails all the humor and drama that seemed so problematic for the rest of the cast.
+She has all the charisma of Smith at his best and nails all the humour and drama that seemed so problematic for the rest of the cast.

 Now, while the more personal revelations Focus decided to hang its hat on were still enjoyable, where they decided to take the characters afterward was another thing entirely.
 The third-act reveals were certainly surprising, but all made perfect sense in context of everything we had seen up until this point.
 Once the dust settles, we are treated to a coda that, while a lovely way to end the film, feels in total contrast to the Nicky and Jess we’d just spent 100 minutes getting to know.
 To the very end, Focus is a film that opts for style over substance, but luckily there’s just enough of both to make it worth your time.